 3. OpenWork: a community of autonomous consultantsYou join a midlance company - such as OpenWork - as a midlancer.

 The midlance company will then arrange your contract with the customer, so that everything is regulated by law and will take care of invoicing your hours worked and paying you.

 In short, the midlance company acts as your ‘employer’.
 You choose your customers and determine your own revenue.
 Plus, you’re not alone.
 The midlance company also acts as a community of consultants, allowing you to attend workshops, training courses, and networking events.

 Midlancing in Belgium via OpenWorkMidlancing is already somewhat established in Belgium’s neighbouring countries.
 But you can also work in Belgium as a midlancer or autonomous consultant.

 ‘OpenWork’ is such a midlance company and is responsible for the commercial and administrative protection of consultants.
 Moreover, the midlance company takes on the obligations as an employer, such as paying social security contributions, invoicing work, legally concluding contracts, etc. This allows the autonomous consultant to focus on what they are really good at, i.e. their expertise and maintaining contact with their customers.

-.
+Conclusion?Midlancing is the ideal way of working for employees who want to work autonomously but are not ready for the step to self-employment.
 Or for employees with high seniority who do not want to lose their retirement rights and still want to put their experience to good use at other companies.

 As a midlancer, you’re combining the best of both statutes: you are autonomous, you choose your customers, and you determine your daily rate and therefore your monthly revenue.
 And you are protected during periods with no projects, illness, and the termination of contracts while building up a retirement fund like an employee.